Agile Testing: Best Practices, Benefits, Drawbacks, and More

 Lean

 Lean principles, derived from lean manufacturing, focus on delivering value with minimal waste.
-In the context of Agile software development, Lean promotes eliminating non-value-adding testing activities and optimizing flow.
+In the context of agile software development, Lean promotes the elimination of non-value-adding testing activities and the optimization of flow.
 Teams employing Lean principles prioritize customer value, emphasize continuous improvement, and strive to minimize lead time.

 eXtreme Programming (XP)

-eXtreme Programming is an Agile methodology that strongly emphasizes technical excellence and close collaboration between developers and customers.
+eXtreme Programming is an agile methodology that places a strong emphasis on technical excellence and close collaboration between developers and customers.
 XP practices include pair programming, TDD, continuous integration, and frequent releases.
 The goal of XP is to deliver high-quality software in a timely and adaptive manner.
 It encourages a customer-centric approach, with regular feedback and iterative development cycles to accommodate changing requirements.

 Kanban